The best travel drones

 Lacks QuickTransfer so copying content can be slow

-If you’re looking for something to give you good-looking pictures from the near sky, the Mini SE is ideal.
+If you’re looking for something to give you good-looking pictures from the near sky, the Mini 4K is ideal.
 It isn’t the best camera but it’s broadly similar to many cellphones and – crucially for a drone – it is supported on a gimbal.
 This gives real image stabilization which makes for better video at 2.7K than you’d get at 4K with no, or only electronic stabilization.

-You can copy content from the MiniSE card using the app – not as fast as ‘QuickTransfer’ but perhaps something to do as you sip a drink at the end of a day on the beach and, if you want more time in the air and a nice hard case, the Fly More kit will oblige.
+You can copy content from the MiniSE card using the app – not as fast as ‘QuickTransfer’ but perhaps something to do as you sip a drink at the end of a day on the beach and, if you want more time in the air and nice case, the Fly More kit will oblige.

-Read our full DJI Mini SE review
+Read our full DJI Mini 4K review

 A way to capture drone-like video without letting go